 Using your credit-related personal information

-You may seek access to and request us to correct your credit-related personal information that we hold about you (for more information please see section 9 Accessing, correcting and updating your information).
-You may make a complaint to use about your credit-related personal information (for more information please see section 10 Complaint Resolution).
+You may seek access to and request us to correct your credit-related personal information that we hold about you (for more information please see section 9 – Accessing, correcting and updating your information).
+You may make a complaint about the use of your credit-related personal information (for more information please see section 10 – Complaint Resolution).